MicrosoftDocs/azure-dev-docs/articles/ansible/key-vault-configure-vm-security.md

 **Notes:**

 - In this demo, the key vault is created as the sole resource in a resource group.
-It is common practice to separate the key vault from the resources that use it.
+It's common practice to separate the key vault from the resources that use it.
 This pattern helps to prevent accidental deletion of the key vault when deleting other resources.
 - Since the key vault name must be unique in Azure, the demo creates a random *postfix* value.
 This value is appended to the name of the key vault resource group and the key vault (created in the next section).
 The code in the task `Prepare random postfix` generates the random postfix value that is assigned to the `rpfx` variable.
 - In the task `Set facts`, the `lookup` command is used to retrieve the Azure subscription ID that is stored as an environment variable.
 - The [azure_rm_resourcegroup module](https://docs.ansible.com/ansible/latest/modules/azure_rm_resourcegroup_module.html) is used to create the new resource group.